LaserIO-UEL/LaserIO-UEL/README.md

 A very special thanks to:
 - Direwolf20 and all contributors to the original LaserIO
 - Spicierspace153 for the help with some parts of the code and tips
-- Create-Powerlines devs and embeddedt for the mixin part
+- 'Create: Powerlines' devs and embeddedt for the mixin part
+- Cyphecx for the initial concept and original PR of the Node cloning feature
 - Blackalf for testing the changes and giving suggestions on how to improve the mod
 - All current and future contributors

 As Direwolf20, the creator of LaserIO, said: "Can't have DireWire without Wires!"... we think?